rsdoiel/antenna/going_electric.md

 date: 2024-10-29, from: Inside EVs News

-Plus, Xiaomi just clobbered Porsche and Tesla at the Nurburgring, and Mexico issues warning to the U.S. over Chinese software ban,
+Plus, Xiaomi just clobbered Porsche and Tesla at the Nurburgring, and Mexico issues a warning to the U.S. over the Chinese software ban.

 <br>